nestauk/ai_genomics/ai_genomics/analysis/README.md

 ## All data sources -- Analysis of emergence

-Run `python ai_genomics/analysis/integrated_emergence/make_integrated_emergency.py` to perform an emergence analysis on the OpenAlex, Patent and GtR data, and to integrate the results across datasets.
+Run `python ai_genomics/analysis/integrated_emergence/make_emergence_analysis.py` to perform an emergence analysis of document clusters in the OpenAlex, Patent and GtR data, and to integrate the results across datasets.
 This works as follows:

-1. We calculate cluster-year frequencies by dataset
+1. We calculate document cluster-year frequencies by dataset

-- The clusters, also referred to as macro-entities, are clusters of DBPedia entities that we have used to tag all documents.
-You can perform the analysis at different levels of resolution (100, 500, 1000 clusters) but the vanilla script focuses on 100

-2. We calculate the "emergence" and "significance" of each cluster in the table.
+2. We calculate the "recency" and "significance" of each cluster in the table.

-- Emergence captures the % of all activity in a cluster happening in recent years i.e. the extent to which it skews towards the past or the present
+- Recency captures the % of all activity in a cluster happening in recent years i.e. the extent to which it skews towards the past or the present
 - Significance captures the % of activity in all clusters in a cluster i.e the extent to which the cluster is important within the population of clusters

 3. We visualise the above in a two by two matrix which identifies different "types" of clusters based on their emergence / significance values
 4. We combine these indicators for all data sources and compare their emergence and significance
+5. We have also produced a correlation matrix between measures of recency and significance inside / across all datasets.

 All charts are saved in `figures/outputs/png`